Petroleum Engineering for Non-engineers

-- How economic analysis is performed to confirm that proposed projects will economic benefits
+- How economic analysis is performed to confirm that proposed projects’ economic feasibility

-This course 4-day training is designed to provide non-engineering petroleum industry technical professionals with a thorough overview of most key aspects of petroleum engineering technology and its applications.
-The course addresses engineering issues ranging from initial involvement with explorationists, reserves evaluation and field development, production optimization, and all the aspects of well drilling and completion for on-shore and off-shore fields.
+This Petroleum Engineering for non-engineers 4-day training course is designed to provide professionals with a thorough overview of the key aspects of petroleum engineering technology in Exploration and Production and their applications.
+The course addresses engineering issues ranging from initial exploration efforts, reserves evaluation and field development, production optimization, and all the aspects of well drilling and completion for on-shore and off-shore fields.
 The sessions will focus on relevant and practical issues; including real case studies.

 - Role of petroleum engineers and all technical staff